 And a final note on the subject of "special birds."
 Keen "birders" will be well aware just how shy and elusive Mangrove Cuckoos are to see - there is nowhere in the world where this species is easier to find than at Anse Chastanet.

 Ed Drewitt is a freelance naturalist showing people wildlife around the world.
-He also studies urban Peregrines and has a book published in June.
-Ed has been escorting birdwatching groups to Anse Chastanet, Saint Lucia for the past 4 years.
+He also studies urban Peregrines.
+Ed has been escorting birdwatching groups to Anse Chastanet, Saint Lucia for over 5 years.

 Once you step off the plane onto the runway in St Lucia the hot sunshine hits your skin; the air smells and feels tropical and moist.
 The lush vegetation and colorful flowers grace towns and villages on your way to Anse Chastanet.
 On every other power line Gray Kingbirds, a type of flycatcher, stand tall waiting to fly out in a circle to catch an insect while gangs of Carib Grackles, black, glossy birds related to the Starling look for grubs and insects.

 Anse Chastanet offers the ideal location to spot common birds of St Lucia including many that are only found on the island (endemics) and is well positioned to travel out from on day trips to see many of the more secretive and rarer birds in the mountain rainforests.